Zwilla/bitdbdoc/docs/install.md

 First you need the following:

 1. **Bitcoin:** You must have a Bitcoin running on your computer.
-2. **MongoDB:** You must have set up a MongoDB database on your computer.
+2. **MongoDB:** You must have set up a MongoDB database on your computer. [learn how](https://docs.mongodb.com/guides/server/install/)

 ### 1. Bitcoin